ramlaxman/Fudcon-presentations/README.md

 # Fudcon-presentations
-Presentations of my session at Fudcon India 2015
+Presentations of my sessions at Fudcon India 2015